-Kathryn Slattery is a longtime Contributing/Roving Editor for Guideposts magazine, and has written hundreds of stories of hope and inspiration for a wide variety of publications, including ParentLife, Today’s Christian Woman, and Angels on Earth magazines.
+Known by millions as a longtime Contributing Editor for Guideposts magazine, Kathryn “Kitty” Slattery has written hundreds of stories of hope and inspiration for a wide variety of publications, including ParentLife, Today’s Christian Woman, and Angels on Earth magazines.

 My Friend Jesus

-Thomas Nelson Publishers, 2013.
-The gospel story for children, with a special emphasis on knowing Jesus personally.
-Illustrated.
-For children ages 5 and up.
+Thomas Nelson Publishers, 2013; Swedish Edition, 2014; Korean edition, 2015.
+The gospel story for children, with special emphasis on knowing Jesus personally, for ages 5 and up.
+Illustrated by Alida Massari.

 A Family Treasury of True Stories of Hope and Inspiration